RizkyHardian/Image-Style-Transfer-Tool-using-CycleGANs/README.md

 You can find various implementations of CycleGANs in this [repository](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
 For this project, we will borrow a simpler implementation of CycleGANs for image style transfer.
 Thanks to Amy Jang, who created an easy-to-understand tutorial that goes over the basics of loading data from TFRecords, using TPUs, and building a CycleGAN for the I'm Something of a Painter Myself Kaggle competition.
 You can find the original tutorial [here](https://www.kaggle.com/code/amyjang/monet-cyclegan-tutorial/notebook#Create-submission-file).

-Course completion of Image-Style-Transfer-Tool-using-CycleGANs from CognitiveClass.ai
+Course completion of Image Style Transfer Tool using CycleGANs from CognitiveClass.ai

 **Name** : Rizky Hardian Nor